 - Amount of Hiking Necessary: 0.2 miles to the overlook

-- Best Time to Visit: The morning, before noon, provides for the best pictures
+- Best Time to Visit: The morning, before noon, and at sunset provides for the best pictures

 7. White Rim Road